aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/alignment-settings/_index.md

             // Adding some value to the "A1" cell cell.value = "I am using the latest version of Aspose.Cells to test this functionality.";

-            // Gets style in the "A1" cell const style = cell.style;
+            // Getting style in the "A1" cell const style = cell.style;

-            // Shrinking the text to fit according to the dimensions of the cell style.textDirection = TextDirectionType.LeftToRight;
+            // Setting the text direction
+            style.textDirection = TextDirectionType.LeftToRight;

             // Apply the style back to the cell